 The Business Source Elite database at JerseyClicks will provide articles published in hundreds of trade journals and business magazines.
 Click on the database link and enter your local public library card number.
 You can then select the database and search for articles on industry overviews and trends, as well as marketing products and services. [http://www.jerseyclicks.org]

-Dozens of Small Business Snapshots or industry sectors are profiled by the SBDC National Information Clearinghouse. [http://www.sbdcnet.org/category/small-business-research-reports]
+Dozens of Small Business Snapshots for industry sectors are profiled by the SBDC National Information Clearinghouse. [http://www.sbdcnet.org/category/small-business-research-reports]

 Selected Industry Statistics and Financial Ratios are available for sole proprietorships and corporations from BizStats. [http://www.bizstats.com]

-A short list of eleven industry sectors are covered by Boogar Associates' Associations: Directory. [http://www.boogar.com/resources/associations/]
+A short list of associations in eleven industry sectors are covered by Boogar Associates' Associations: Directory. [http://www.boogar.com/resources/associations/]

 Trade association sites can include industry reports and statistics, advice for people planning businesses and careers, or lists of upcoming trade shows in the industry.
 Membership in your industry association might offer additional benefits and information.

 Here is a Google search that will often yield interesting trade associations: